trippdavis/Pokedex-Day2/README2.md

 To actually display the details of the selected pokemon, let's instantiate a `PokemonDetail` view in the `#selectPokemonFromList` method.
-Pass in the selected pokemon at the selected pokemon as the `model` parameter.
+Pass in the selected pokemon as the
+`model` parameter.
 Insert the `pokemonDetail.$el` into `$("#pokedex .pokemon-detail")`.
 Last, call `render` on the `pokemonDetail` view.